MCL Tear Robertsville, MO

-MCL Tear Rehab in Robertsville, MO
+MCL Tear Treatment in Robertsville, MO

 Anatomy of an MCL Tear

-The knee is a complex joint consisting of bones, cartilage, muscles, and ligaments (connecting bone to bone), working in unison to ensure stability and mobility.
+The knee is a complex joint comprising bones, cartilage, muscles, and ligaments (which connect bone to bone), all working together to provide stability and mobility.
 Four primary ligaments reinforce the knee: the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), lateral collateral ligament (LCL), and medial collateral ligament (MCL).

 Functions of the MCL in Knee Stability

-An MCL tear can compromise these functions, leading to pain, instability, and difficulty with movement.
+An MCL tear is capable of hindering these functions, leading to pain, instability, and difficulty with movement.

 Grades of MCL Tears